GladysAssistant/v4-website/docs/installation/1_raspberry-pi.md

 ---
 id: raspberry-pi
-title: Raspberry Pi
+title: Install Gladys Assistant on a Raspberry Pi
 sidebar_label: Raspberry Pi
 slug: /
 ---

+If you want to install Gladys Assistant on a Raspberry Pi that is already configured, use the [Docker](/docs/installation/docker) tutorial.

 ## Download Gladys Raspbian image

-We provide a pre-built Raspbian image with Gladys already configured: <a href="https://gladysassistant.com/download/latest" rel="nofollow">Download Gladys Assistant Raspberry Pi OS latest rev5</a>.
+We provide a pre-built Raspbian image with Gladys already configured:

+<a class="button button--primary margin-bottom--md" href="https://gladysassistant.com/download/latest" rel="nofollow" >Click-here to download Gladys Assistant Raspberry Pi OS rev5</a>

-And unzip the downloaded zip file to get a `.img` file.
+This link will download a `.zip` file containing the Raspberry Pi OS image of Gladys Assistant.
+After unzipping the downloaded file, you'll get a `.img` file.

 ## Clone the image on a SD card

 Then, you just have to clone this image on the SD card you want to use with you Raspberry Pi.

-I recommend the software [Etcher](https://etcher.io/) (Linux/MacOS/Windows compatible).
+I recommend the software [Etcher](https://www.balena.io/etcher/) (Linux/MacOS/Windows compatible).

 Install Etcher, plug your SD card into your computer, and clone the `.img` file on your SD card.